 His other books have explored the intersection of human capabilities, technology and consciousness.
 Abundance breaks down four emerging forces that give humanity the potential to significantly raise global standards of living over the next 20 to 30 years.
 Abundance spent 10 weeks atop the New York Times best-seller list and appeared on four prestigious "Best Book of the Year" lists.
 A Small, Furry Prayer—Steven's book about the relationship between humans and animals—was a national best-seller and nominated for a Pulitzer Prize; West of Jesus, which examines the neurobiology of spiritual experience, was a Pen/West finalist; and his best-selling novel, The Angle Quickest For Flight, won the William L. Crawford IAFA Fantasy Award.

 Alongside his wife, author Joy Nicholson, Steven is the Co-founder of Rancho de Chihuahua, a dog sanctuary in the mountains of Northern New Mexico.
 He has a BA from the University of Wisconsin, Madison, and an MA from Johns Hopkins University.Never known for slowing down, in 2015, Steven is releasing two new books.
-In February, BOLD, the follow-up to Abundance, hit stands and has been included on the New York Times best-seller list.
+In February, BOLD, the follow-up to Abundance, hit stands and has been included on the New York Times, Wall Street Journal and Amazon best-seller lists.
 In May, it's Tomorrowland, a book about the transformation of science fiction into science fact.
 Stay tuned.